YCWangVince/LLMs_meet_molecular_search/README.md

 # LLMs Meet Molecular Search
 This is a TAMU CSCE670 project: LLMs Meet Molecular Search.
-We built an moclecular
+We aim to asking LLMs to recommend molecules (via SMILES) with property queries.

+## Test Set

+We randomly picked 50 molecular SMILES in QM9 dataset, and then referred to https://pubchem.ncbi.nlm.nih.gov for property labelling.
+The [test.csv](test set) contains the SMILES, density, melting point, boiling point, solubility in water, vapor pressure, and functional group of the labelled molecules.

 ## Demo
 Please see [demo.ipynb](demo.ipynb)